KtaneModules/ktane-Grimm-VFlyer/README.md

-Digital Root Module for KTaNE
+Grimm Module for KTaNE

+Mod idea by Pruz
+Created by VFlyer

-Originally created by CyanLights
+Digital Root originally created by CyanLights

-Rewritten and TP support by red031000
+Digital Root Rewritten and TP support by red031000